neatnik/omg.lol/info/Address Services/dns.md

 ---
-Description: DNS is complex, but we try to keep it simple
+Description: DNS can be complex, but we try to keep it simple
-Last Updated: 2022-10-08 01:52 AM EDT
+Last Updated: 2022-11-26 1:35 AM EST
 ---

 # DNS Guide